There is a lot of discussion about Smashwords vs. Amazon KDP Select exclusivity, especially among indie authors.

-But the availability is restricted to only those countries that have access to a Kindle Store, and then, even more limited markets that have access to Kindle Unlimited.
-For authors publishing in English, this pretty much boils down to the US and UK markets.
+But the availability is restricted to only those countries that have access to a Kindle Store, and then, even fewer limited markets that have access to Kindle Unlimited (KU).

-From my understanding, it can often be as simple as where an author lives as to how they feel about both.
+From my understanding, it can often be as simple as where an author lives as to how they feel about both choices.

 All I can say in conclusion is that I have used both and will continue to do so.

 But I must also add that every publishing service provider is a business.